sleexyz/dir-loader/README.md

 <br>

-contentpack provides a *declarative* API to express *dynamic* dependencies for webpack
+contentpack provides a *declarative* API to express *dynamic* dependencies for webpack.

 contentpack generates JS code with static `require` calls to originally dynamically-expressed content.